PaycheckCalculatorOnline logo

 401k and Taxes Explained

-A 401(k) is the most widely used retirement savings vehicle in the United States — and one of the most powerful tax tools available to average workers.
-Understanding exactly how a 401(k) interacts with your paycheck, your tax bracket, and your long-term wealth is essential for making smart financial decisions.
-This guide explains traditional vs. Roth 401(k), how each affects your 2026 taxes, the contribution limits, and how to decide which is right for your situation.
+A 401(k) is the most widely used retirement savings vehicle in the United States — and, for most workers, the single most powerful tax optimization tool they have access to.
+Understanding exactly how a 401(k) interacts with your paycheck, your tax bracket, and your long-term wealth isn't just useful — it changes how you make decisions.
+Traditional vs. Roth, contribution limits, the paycheck math, the W-2 treatment: this is the complete guide to 401(k)s and taxes in 2026.

 Calculate Your Take-Home Pay